isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/main-page.md

 Did you say you still have not encountered all 64 Magical Forests, Mysterious Seas and Mystical Mountains Bugs?
 Fret not, you still have a chance to get them!
 All cards are available for collection till 30 September 2021.

 Need to track your adventure?
 Use page 32-33 in the Bug-o-pedia to help you!
-You'll find in it other tips to help you wit your journey.
+You'll find in it other tips to help you with your journey.

 P.S.
 Want the latest Bug news?
 Go to Tattler's Updates page using the button above or the navigation bar!